 The Issues Around Masked Alcoholism

 When a person’s addiction is well-hidden, there’s a risk the addict will suffer irreparable damage before they get help.
 Masked alcoholism exposes the alcoholic to a myriad of health issues.
 These health issues end up being more severe than they would have been if treated earlier.
 If only someone had seen the truth.

 Another prominent issue involves the alcoholic’s self-perception.
 Why would he or she want to stop drinking if his or her life appears fine?
 In reality, the functioning alcoholic is in denial.
 There is a problem, they just don’t want to see it.
 The longer they don’t see it, the longer they will go without seeking help.
 In essence, they are leading a double life.
 One as a functioning member of society, and one as a troubled addict.

 The Need for Detox and Treatment

 When the wheels finally come off, the alcoholic will need help.
-At Serenity House Detox in Fort Lauderdale and West Palm Beach, we specialize in proving an inpatient alcohol detox program for troubled drinkers.
+At Serenity House Detox & Recovery in Fort Lauderdale and Jupiter, we specialize in proving an inpatient alcohol detox program for troubled drinkers.
 In fact, we offer a full range of detox programs to meet the need of many specific groups.
 Here’s a list of our current services: